inspectIT/inspectit-ocelot/README.md

 **not** have to be touched, changed or modified - even access to the actual source code is not required.
 It automatically injects all required components and executes the necessary actions by itself.

-But wait - isn't there already an inspectIT?
 Compared to the former [inspectIT](https://github.com/inspectIT/inspectIT), Ocelot follows the approach of focusing on compatibility and interaction with other awesome open source tools.
-For this purpose we ship the agent with data exporters for tools and frameworks like [Prometheus](https://prometheus.io/), [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
+For this purpose the agent includes data exporters for tools and frameworks like [Prometheus](https://prometheus.io/), [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
 This allows us to use and interact with well-known and established tools like [Elasticsearch](https://www.elastic.co/products/elasticsearch), [InfluxDB](https://www.influxdata.com/) or [Grafana](https://grafana.com/), reducing the amount of components which have to be introduced into an existing infrastructure or which need to be familiarized with.

 ## Collected Data

 The inspectIT Ocelot Java agent collects a lot of different data, namely metrics and traces.
-You can customize the metrics and traces you want to see fully through the [configuration](http://docs.inspectit.rocks/releases/latest/#_instrumentation).
+You can fully customize the metrics and traces you want to collect via the [configuration](http://docs.inspectit.rocks/releases/latest/#_instrumentation).
 With respect to our zero-configuration goal, the agent already ships with a default configuration capturing useful data for you.

 For example, the following system and JVM metrics are captured by default: